Chapter 3 – Relationship to Clients – annotated

 [1] In determining the appropriate percentage or other basis of a contingency fee, a lawyer and client should consider a number of factors, including the likelihood of success, the nature and complexity of the claim, the expense and risk of pursuing it, the amount of the expected recovery and who is to receive an award of costs.
 The test is whether the fee, in all of the circumstances, is fair and reasonable.

-[2] Although a lawyer is generally permitted to terminate the professional relationship with a client and withdraw services if there is justifiable cause as set out in rule 3.7-1, special circumstances apply when the retainer is pursuant to a contingency agreement.
+[2] Although a lawyer is generally permitted to terminate the professional relationship with a client and withdraw services if there is justifiable cause as set out in Code rule 3.7-1 (Withdrawal from representation), special circumstances apply when the retainer is pursuant to a contingency agreement.
 In such circumstances, the lawyer has impliedly undertaken the risk of not being paid in the event the suit is unsuccessful.
-Accordingly, a lawyer cannot withdraw from representation for reasons other than those set out in Rule 3.7-7 (Obligatory withdrawal) unless the written contingency contract specifically states that the lawyer has a right to do so and sets out the circumstances under which this may occur.
+Accordingly, a lawyer cannot withdraw from representation for reasons other than those set out in Code rule 3.7-7 (Obligatory withdrawal) unless the written contingency contract specifically states that the lawyer has a right to do so and sets out the circumstances under which this may occur.

 Statement of account